David

 And David, sitting across from Constanza on the edge of the booth, felt every inch of space between himself and what they had.

-But the way their connection filled the air made David feel peripheral, like he’d been invited into a scene he didn’t quite belong to.
+But the way their connection filled the air made David feel peripheral.

 He kept wondering if maybe. . . he was the only one who noticed any of it.

-At some point, he must’ve drifted off to sleep.
+At some point he drifted off to sleep.

 His phone was still face down on his desk.